 - A dated letter from your parents confirming that they are your parents and that they give permission for you to use their money in the UK

-If you cannot provide these documents, you should read the Home Office guidance for other types of evidence that can be accepted.
+If you cannot provide these documents, you should read the Home Office financial guidance for any further details.

 Any documents that are not also in English, must be accompanied by a 'certified' English translation.